Robert H. Quinn

-Robert Henry Quinn (1928-2014) was a Massachusetts attorney and politician.
+Robert Henry Quinn (January 30, 1928 – January 12, 2014) was an American attorney and politician in the state of Massachusetts.

 Early life

 Quinn was born January 30, 1928, in Boston, Massachusetts.
 He was the youngest of seven children.
 When Quinn was six his father died.

 Quinn received a scholarship to Boston College High School and attended Boston College on a football scholarship.
 While at BC, he was stricken with tuberculosis and it was believed that he would die.
 Quinn recovered after spending three years in the hospital.
 He went on to finish college and graduated from Harvard Law School in 1955.

 Political career

 Quinn was a member of the Massachusetts House of Representatives from 1957 to 1969 and the speaker of that body from 1967 to 1969.
 During his tenure in the house, he played a role in the founding of the University of Massachusetts Boston by co-sponsoring the legislation that established the university in conjunction with Massachusetts Senate Majority Leader Maurice A. Donahue.

 Quinn was elected Massachusetts Attorney General by the Massachusetts Legislature sitting in Joint Convention following Elliot Richardson's selection as Under Secretary of State.
 He won a full four-year term in 1970.
 In 1970, Quinn championed legislation that offered financial incentives to law enforcement officers who pursued higher education, which became known as the "Quinn Bill".

 Quinn sought the Democratic nomination for governor in 1974, but was defeated by Michael Dukakis.